 - 2 tablespoons extra virgin olive oil

-- 1 teaspoon dry oregano
+- 1 teaspoon dried oregano

-- 1 teaspoon sesame seeds
+- 1 teaspoon black sesame seeds

-- 2-3 tablespoons Greek honey warmed
+- ¼ cup Greek honey

 - Preheat the oven to 400 degrees.

 - Please don’t get any fat-free French feta.
 It is not the real thing at all, and it would never be part of a Greek pantry.
-Even full-fat French feta is too dry and will not work well for this dish.